 You've shot cars in GTA 5, but have you ever shot cars?
 Like, out of your gun?
 The Car Cannon script replaces your bullets with automobiles, letting you fire a stream of cars and trucks of all kinds, because why the hell not?
 It's Los Santos.
-Place is straight crazy.
+Place is wild.

 GTA 5 begins in the frigid climes of North Yankton, after which you're whisked to Los Santos for most of the rest of the game.
 If you'd like to revisit it on your own schedule, this North Yankton Loader is a modified version of the Native Trainer that comes with a submenu to let you race around the snowy streets whenever you like.

 GTA 5 mods: PEDs and visual mods

 Lively World expands the dynamism of Los Santos.
 It adds new events and scenarios to make peds interact with each other and the world more.
 A few examples include vehicle overtaking, working taxis, carjackers and gang-drivebys.
 It makes Los Santos feel even more alive than it already does, which is no mean feat.